Exclusive: Paramount Group eyes mega U.S. real estate IPO - sources

 One of Bergdorf Goodman's Fifth Avenue flagship stores is housed in a Paramount building, just south of the GM Building.
 Other buildings in Paramount's portfolio include the 1633 Broadway building in New York, which German insurer Allianz SE (ALVG.DE) has purchased the naming rights.

 Paramount was founded in 1978 by German mail-order entrepreneur Werner Otto.
-The Otto family remains an investor in Paramount.
-The Otto Group, another Otto family holding, also owns home furnishings retailer Crate & Barrel and German-based sporting goods retailer SportScheck GmbH as well as other retailers.
+The Otto Group, a private German-based retailer and financial services company, remains an investor in Paramount.
+The Otto Group also owns home furnishings retailer Crate & Barrel and German-based sporting goods retailer SportScheck GmbH as well as other retailers.

+Albert Behler, president and chief executive officer of Paramount, has led the company since 1991.

 (Additional reporting by Jed Horowitz; Editing by Soyoung Kim and Lisa Shumaker)